h-greggc/greggc-hb/content/_index.md

       title: 'Welcome 👋'
       subtitle: ''
       text: |-
         Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+I'm a risk and decision analysis expert.
+I blog about stuff.

         **Specialties:** Analytics & Data, Leadership, Programming, Strategic Planning, Writing & Editing
     design: